Some four-year degree courses involve a sandwich/placement year in industry that is an assessed part of the course.

-Students in the UK on a Tier 4 visa should contact Student Advice for information about taking a placement year to find out how this affects their visa and also read the relevant section later on this page.
+Students in the UK on a Student visa should contact Student Advice for information about taking a placement year to find out how this affects their visa and also read the relevant section later on this page.

 If you receive Student Finance England Loans and Grants

 In most cases, students are only entitled to receive a reduced rate Maintenance Loan and Tuition Fee Loan of up to £1,850 for a placement year.
 This is regardless of whether the placement is paid or unpaid.
 Exceptions to this are listed below.

 The Maintenance Loan is paid at a reduced rate during a placement year.
 For the 2020/21 academic year, the maximum loan available is £2,090 if you live at home with your parents and £3,914 if you live away from home while attending a London university.
 However, you will receive the normal full-time rate of loan if your placement falls into one of the exceptions below.